-30.3 Notification of absence
+31.3 Notification of absence

 A teacher must notify the relevant school's contact person of the teacher's absence as soon as reasonably practicable.
-The notice must be to the effect that the teacher requires the leave because of a personal illness or injury or to provide care or support to a member of the teacher's Immediate Family or household as the member is suffering either a personal illness or injury or an unexpected emergency.
+The notice must be to the effect that the teacher requires the leave because of a personal illness or injury or to provide care or support to a member of the teacher's immediate family or household as the member is suffering either a personal illness or injury or an unexpected emergency.

-30.4 Entitlement for personal leave
+31.4 Entitlement for personal leave

-- (i) A full-time or part-time teacher, including a fixed term teacher, is entitled to paid personal leave which is cumulative. - (ii) A full-time teacher is entitled to accrue 15 days of paid personal leave per annum. - (iii) The accrual rate for a part-time teacher is to be based on a percentage of a full-time teaching load. - (iv) Casual teachers are not entitled to personal leave provisions.
+- (i) A full-time or part-time teacher, including a fixed term teacher, is entitled to paid personal leave which is cumulative. - (ii) A full-time teacher is entitled to accrue 15 days of paid personal leave per annum. - (iii) The accrual rate for a part-time teacher is to be based on a percentage of a full-time teaching load. - (iv) A full-time teacher is entitled to access up to three (3) days of their paid personal leave entitlement upfront each 12-month period from the date the teacher commences work, pro-rated for part-time employees. - (v) Casual teachers are not entitled to personal leave provisions.

-30.5 Sick leave (part of personal leave)
+31.5 Sick leave (part of personal leave)

-- (i) Any full-time, temporary or part-time teacher shall be entitled to paid personal leave for any absence due to illness or injury, subject to the total accrued entitlement referred to in clause 30.1. - (ii) Where a teacher is entitled to worker's compensation, sick leave entitlements do not apply. - (iii) A teacher who takes sick leave due to illness or injury must notify the relevant school contact person before the start of the school day unless it is not reasonably practicable to do so.
+- (i) A full-time, fixed-term or part-time teacher shall be entitled to paid personal leave for any absence due to illness or injury, subject to the total accrued entitlement referred to in clause 31.4. - (ii) Where a teacher is entitled to worker's compensation, sick leave entitlements do not apply. - (iii) A teacher who takes sick leave due to illness or injury must notify the relevant school's contact person before the start of the school day unless it is not reasonably practicable to do so.
 In such circumstances, notification as early as possible after the absence has commenced is required.
-Notification should include the reason and estimated duration of the absence. - (v) A teacher is entitled to personal leave provided that: - (a) the teacher produces a medical certificate from a Registered Medical Practitioner or statutory declaration to the employer for any absence of more than two consecutive days; - (b) the teacher provides a medical certificate from a Registered Medical Practitioner or statutory declaration to the employer for any absence continuous with a public holiday to which the teacher is entitled or a non-term week and which would not otherwise require the production of a certificate; and - (c) the teacher produces a medical certificate from a Registered Medical Practitioner or a statutory declaration to the employer where the number of days of paid personal leave already taken without the production of a medical certificate or a statutory declaration exceeds five days in the one year.
+Notification should include the reason and estimated duration of the absence. - (iv) A teacher is entitled to personal leave provided that: - (a) the teacher produces a medical certificate from a Registered Medical Practitioner or statutory declaration to the employer for any absence of more than two consecutive days; - (b) the teacher provides a medical certificate from a Registered Medical Practitioner or statutory declaration to the employer for any absence

-30.6 Carers' leave (part of personal leave)
+- continuous with a public holiday to which the teacher is entitled or a nonterm week and which would not otherwise require the production of a certificate; and - (c) the teacher produces a medical certificate from a Registered Medical Practitioner or a statutory declaration to the employer where the number of days of paid personal leave already taken without the production of a medical certificate or a statutory declaration exceeds five days in the one year.

-- (i) Accrued personal leave may be used by the teacher to care for persons in their immediate family or household. - (ii) Leave may be taken for a whole day or half a day.
+31.6 Carers' leave (part of personal leave)

-- (iii) Notification should be given to the relevant school's contact person as soon as reasonably practical, stating the reason for the care needed and the estimated duration of care. - (iv) A medical certificate or other documentation may be requested by the employer as evidence that care is required for the person concerned. - (v) A casual teacher is not entitled to paid carer's leave.
+- (i) Accrued personal leave may be used by the teacher to care for persons in their immediate family or household. - (ii) Leave may be taken for a whole day or half a day. - (iii) Notification should be given to the relevant school's contact person as soon as reasonably practical, stating the reason for the care needed and the estimated duration of care. - (iv) A medical certificate or other documentation may be requested by the employer as evidence that care is required for the person concerned. - (v) A casual teacher is not entitled to paid carer's leave.
 However, a casual teacher has the right not to attend work where carer's leave is required for a person who is an immediate family or household member.

-30.7 Carer's leave (unpaid)
+31.7 Carer's leave (unpaid)